- Building Systems

 - Phone Accessories

 Need more information on how to improve cell phone reception and boost cellular signal?
 Well, you've come to the right place.
-The information we've compiled on this page is based on our conversations with carriers, antenna and phone manufacturer reps and engineers as well as our own customers.
+The information we've compiled is from carriers, antenna manufacturers and engineers.
+Also from results from our customers.
 You should have a pretty good idea of the antenna you need to boost cellular signal after reading this page.

 Adding an external antenna to your cell phone is the most cost effective way to improve reception.
-The price range for adding an external antenna to your cell phone ranges from $40 to over $100 depending on antenna, adapter and cable type.
+The price range for adding an external antenna to your cell phone is about $35 up to over $100.
+Price depends on the type of antenna, adapter and cable.

-We also provide antenna kits that include an external antenna and an adapter to connect to your phone.
-You can find these kits by selecting your phones make and model from our menu.
-They are listed with other accessories for you phone.
+We also provide antenna kits that include an external antenna and an adapter to connect to your device.
+You can find these kits by selecting your device make and model in our Machine To Machine (M2M) section.
+We list antenna kits for many 3G & 4G Internet devices.

 First, you will need a way to connect an antenna to your phone.
 Few newer cell phones have port to connect directly to them.
 Cellular Internet devices like cellular data cards, USB modems, Hotspots / MiFis have RF ports that enable you to connect an antenna directly.
 Also, some installable vehicle hands-free kits have external antenna adapters built into them.
 If there is no way to connect an external antenna to your device, you might consider a Wireless Amplifier/Repeater systems that boost cellular signal without needing a direct connection to your phone.